EmeraldLoc/tag/README.md

 Each player can now unlock achievements!
 This isn't just for bragging rights either, you also get rewards like titles and boost trails!
 You can view what each achievements unlocks, and how to get it in the "Achievements" section in Tag.

+### Contributing

+If you'd like to contribute to the repo, all you have to do is [fork the repo]((https://github.com/EmeraldLoc/tag/fork)), and make a pull request with your changes.
+To learn more about the actual code stuff, take a look at the [documentation.](docs/DOCUMENTATION.md).

 ### Frequently Asked Questions

 - Does this support sm64ex-coop/sm64coopdx